nfisher23/nickolasfisher.com/content/blog/How-to-Provision-a-Server-with-Java-using-Ansible.md

 ```

-This bash command checks if we have python first, and only updates and gets python-minimal if it&#39;s not already there.
+This bash command checks if we have python first, and only updates and gets python-minimal if it's not already there.
 The empty **setup:** command runs the gathering of facts and we can proceed like we never had to do this weird pre-provisioning step in the first place.

 We can convert these two steps to: